paulofs321/OOP-Parking-Lot/README.md

 distances = [(1, 2, 3), (1, 3, 2), (3, 2, 1), (2, 1, 3), (3, 1, 2), (2, 3, 1)]
 entrypoints = [EntryPoint.A, EntryPoint.B, EntryPoint.C]
 ```

-## Output
-### AutomatedParkingLot Class

-The automated parking lot has two main functions.
-The `park_vehicle` and `unpark_vehicle`.

-The `park_vehicle` function takes a ParkingVehicle object, the entrypoint, and the date of entry as a datetime object.
-When parking a vehicle, the function will assign the nearest possible ParkingSlot object from the
-entrypoint to the vehicle.
-The function will then return the assigned parking slot.

-The `unpark_vehicle` function takes a Vehicle object and the date of exit as a datetime object.
-The function will remove the vehicle from it's assigned parking slot and return the total fee for
-the vehicle.